drbean/curriculum/conversation/exam/slides.md

 # Exam

-## Exam 2 of 6--Conversation
+## Exam 3 of 6--Conversation

 Remember the conversation exam on Thursday.
 Don't be more than 15 minutes late!
 Or your score will only be 1 for talking with Dr Bean.

-This is the 2nd of 6 exams.
+This is the 3rd of 6 exams.
 It is equal in importance to the Mid-term and final exams.

-To prepare, do the homework before Tuesday 10am.
-Ask a partner the question you will ask Dr Bean about working together on Thursday.
+To prepare, there is no homework before Tuesday 10am.
+Ask a partner the story you will ask Dr Bean about working together on Thursday.

 ## 3 simultaneous exams